-UPDATE 1-Singapore slings?
+REFILE-UPDATE 1-Singapore slings?
 Taking on Alibaba, Amazon launches Prime Now in the city state

 * Singapore to be test bed for fast-growing SE Asia - analysts

-* Services face hurdles in diverse, logistically difficult region (Updates with comments from customers, colour, detail)
+* Services face hurdles in diverse, logistically difficult region

 By Aradhana Aravindan